Toeler/raspberry-pi-config/README.md

 1. Provide others with examples of how they can recreate a similar setup.

 ## Running this setup
-### Environment Variables
-To assist in configuring the environment easily, all configuration for the docker-compose.yml file are set via environment variables.
+1. To assist in configuring the environment easily, all configuration for the docker-compose.yml file are set via environment variables.
 Copy the an `.env.example` file and rename it to `.env` and then fill out each line with the necessary values.
+1. Run `docker network create web-proxy` to create the external network
+1. Run `docker-compose up -d` to run all of the containers

 ## The main functionality that this configuration contains
 ### Automatic Config Reload on Push